KOINSLOT-Inc/kywy/docs/tutorials/cookie_clicker/index.md

 Now that you understand the basics, you could try:

+- **Custom Graphics**: Use the [Kywy Drawing Editor](https://github.com/KOINSLOT-Inc/kywy-web-tools) to create your own images
-- Adding sound effects when clicking
+- **Sound Effects**: Adding sound effects when clicking (if your device supports it)
-- Creating different types of cookies worth different points
+- **Different Cookie Types**: Creating different types of cookies worth different points
-- Adding upgrades that increase points per click
+- **Upgrades System**: Adding upgrades that increase points per click
-- Creating a high score system
+- **High Score System**: Saving and displaying the best scores
+- **More Animations**: Adding particle effects, color changes, or moving elements
+- **Multiple Levels**: Different backgrounds or challenges as you progress

+### Learn More About Graphics

+Want to understand how computer graphics work?
+Check out our **[Image Format Tutorial](../graphics_basics/index.md)** _(coming soon!)_ to learn:

+- How pixels and colors work in computers
+- Why we use hexadecimal numbers for colors
+- How to optimize images for small devices
-- Adding more animations and visual effects
+- Advanced drawing techniques and animations

 ## Common Questions